How Does Google Rank Search Results?

 And there you have it!
 We looked at how Google determines the rankings in search result pages and the most important factors it considers.
 With that, we also explored how you can influence those factors to help your website rank higher when your customers are searching for businesses like yours.

-Meanwhile, remember to make sure you’re doing everything in accordance to Google’s webmaster guidelines.
+Meanwhile, remember to make sure you’re doing everything in accordance with Google’s guidelines.
 It is probably accurate to say that Google is always playing a “catch me if you can” type of game with website owners.
 Because appearing higher in Google can potentially bring in millions of revenue, it is in webmasters’ interest to try and get an advantage.